 When you tow a trailer, you are subject to new and different challenges on the highway than you may have previously encountered.
 Towing a trailer is no small responsibility and should be undertaken with great care and an eye toward safety first.
 An accident with a tow vehicle and trailer can have much greater consequences than carelessness with a small car.
 Like an airline pilot who is responsible for expensive equipment and many lives, you should take your responsibilities as a tow vehicle driver very seriously and learn all you can about doing the job safely and well.
 Balancing the load and preparing the trailer and tow vehicle are critical to safe handling.
 One of the most critical aspects of safely operating a trailer is knowing the weights involved and where they are placed.
 The first thing to determine is how much is being towed and confirming that it is within the capacities of the equipment being used.
 Determining WHERE that load is placed is critical to the way your rig will handle on the road.

 Do not try to guess what your recreational vehicle weighs loaded.
 Load your RV including water, propane, etc and take it to a public scales.
 Weigh each axle of your vehicle.
 Refer to your axle weight and tire limits to see if your within a safe range.
 Total all axle weights and make sure you are below the GVWR.
 If you are not overloaded make sure your load is balanced.
 Do not load too much on one side.
 A balanced load is much easier to tow or drive.
 Also, front to back balance is also important.
 Step back and look at your recreational vehicle.
 Make sure that there is not too much weight on the hitch or on the rear of the RV.
 Be sure to secure all items.
 Loose items can cause damage and be a safety issue if not properly secured.

-The Cargo Carrying capacity tag shown below is installed on every trailer and can be found on the inside of the screen door on your vehicle.
+Below is a sample of the Cargo Carrying Capacity tag provided on all Airstream vehicles.
+This tag can be found on the inside of the main door screen door.

-RECREATIONAL VEHICLE TRAILER CARGO CARRYING CAPACITY VIN ################ THE WEIGHT OF CARGO SHOULD NEVER EXCEED XXX kg or XXX lbs CAUTION A full load of water equals XXX kg or XXX lbs of cargo @ 1 kg/L (8.3 lb/gal)
+RECREATIONAL VEHICLE TRAILER CARGO CARRYING CAPACITY VIN ################# THE WEIGHT OF CARGO SHOULD NEVER EXCEED XXX kg or XXX lbs CAUTION A full load of water equals XXX kg or XXX lbs of cargo @ 1 kg/L (8.3 lb/gal)